-If your partner doesn’t agree to end the civil partnership, you can still apply for a conditional order.
+If your partner does not agree to end the civil partnership, you can still apply for a conditional order.
 You’ll have to go to a hearing at the court to discuss the case, where a judge will decide whether to grant you the conditional order.

-If your partner is defending the case, fill in section B of the form, saying you want a ‘case management hearing’ before the judge.
+If your partner does not agree to end the civil partnership, fill in section B of the form, saying you want a ‘case management hearing’ before the judge.